Published on August 13, 2024

 Hay fever symptoms can include:

-• Mucus that runs down the back of your throat (postnasal drip)
+• Mucus that runs down the back of the throat, called postnasal drip.

-• Swollen, bruised-appearing skin under the eyes (allergic shiners)
+• Swollen, bruised-appearing skin under the eyes, known as allergic shiners.

-• Extreme tiredness (fatigue), often due to poor sleep
+• Extreme tiredness and fatigue, often due to poor sleep.

 Hay fever triggers

-Your hay fever signs and symptoms may occur year-round or may start or worsen at a particular time of year (seasonal).
+Your hay fever symptoms may occur year-round or may start or worsen at a particular time of year.
+These are known as seasonal allergies.

 Hay fever triggers include: